-Because our mission is to inspire conservation of the oceans, we believe it's imperative that the Monterey Bay Aquarium communicate with our visitors and other audiences about the impacts of climate change on ocean health.
+Because our mission is to inspire conservation of the oceans, we believe it's imperative that the Monterey Bay Aquarium communicate with our visitors and other audiences about the impacts of climate and ocean chemistry change on ocean health.
 There is compelling scientific evidence that climate change is occurring; that human activities are accelerating those changes; and that the ocean is being dramatically affected in ways that threaten the survival of ocean ecosystems and human societies.

 There is an urgent need to address these issues, because of the unprecedented ecosystem changes taking place already, and the fact that – if left unchecked – these changes could trigger large-scale changes in the future.
 We believe the sooner society acts, the greater our ability to mitigate the unavoidable impacts of climate change.